-The GCA have embarked on a project to support members looking to recruit new creative talent, and a graduate Open Call initiative to raise the profile of the greeting card industry with Universities and Colleges, attracting young creative talent into our sector.
-This project also explores setting the standard for recruitment within the industry.
+This blog is part of a series of resources behind the GCA’s New Creative Talent initiative, which aims to support members looking to recruit new talent, as well as to raise the profile of the greeting card industry with Universities and Colleges, and attracting post graduates into our sector.

 Introduction